gstn-caruso/SUnit-Assertions-Extra/README.md

 These are assertions (or matchers) for SUnit written for cuis Smalltalk inspired by some of the marchers of RSpec.

+## How to use it

+Just import it, these matchers extends TestCase.

 ## Current list of assertions

 ### An action changes something